vercel/now-desktop/readme.md

 You can download the latest release [here](https://zeit.co/download).

-If you're using [Homebrew Cask](https://caskroom.github.io), you can simply install it by running these commands:
+If you're using [Homebrew Cask](https://caskroom.github.io), you can install it by running these commands:

 ```bash
 brew update